eblondel/wecafc-viewer/README.md

 **WECAFC-FIRMS prototype atlas**

 The WECAFC-FIRMS atlas prototype is a web data and map viewer allowing to query Caribbean regional fisheries datasets (timeseries), visualize and share data.
+It is based on the [OpenFairViewer](https://github.com/eblondel/OpenFairViewer) generic tool.

 ##Fundings